Next-Latent Prediction Transformers Learn Compact World Models: Conclusion

 \section{Conclusion}

 In this paper, we introduced Next-Latent Prediction (NextLat), a simple yet powerful framework that augments next-token training with self-supervised latent-space prediction, enabling transformers to learn belief-state representations.
 Theoretically, we show that the pressure to form concise latent summaries of past information sufficient to predict the future arises naturally from the NextLat objective.
 Empirically, NextLat yields more compact, predictive, and generalizable representations across tasks in world modeling, reasoning, planning, and language modeling---all without changing the transformer's architecture, parallel training efficiency, or inference procedure.
-By reintroducing a recurrent inductive bias through self-predictive latent dynamics, NextLat unifies the inherent bias toward compact and temporally-consistent representations of recurrent models with the scalability and parallelism of transformers.
+By reintroducing a recurrent inductive bias through self-predictive latent dynamics, NextLat unifies the inherent bias toward compact and temporally consistent representations of recurrent models with the scalability and parallelism of transformers.
 Our method is broadly applicable for training transformers in autoregressive sequence modeling domains.
 Looking ahead, we view NextLat as a step toward training objectives that endow autoregressive sequence models with simpler, more compact, and therefore more generalizable representations of complex systems.
-We are excited to extend this preliminary study of NextLat, and we detail our future plans in the appendix.